plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 The Facilitator may test the validity of a claimed Objection by asking the Objector if the Objection meets the required criteria, and how.
 When assessing responses, the Facilitator may only judge whether the Objector presented arguments for each criteria using logical reasoning.
 The Facilitator may not judge on the basis of an argument’s accuracy or the importance of addressing it.

-When an Objection is claimed because adopting a Proposal would violate the Constitution, the Facilitator may ask the Circle’s Secretary to interpret if that's true.
+When an Objection is claimed because adopting a Proposal would violate the Constitution, the Facilitator may ask the Cercle’s Secretary to interpret if that's true.
 If the Secretary rules that it is not, the Facilitator must then dismiss the Objection.

 #### 3.2.4 Rules of Integration

 While attempting to resolve an Objection, the following rules apply:

-- **(a)** The Facilitator must test an Objection if requested by any Circle Member.
+- **(a)** The Facilitator must test an Objection if requested by any Cercle Member.
 If it fails to meet the validity criteria, the Facilitator must discard it.
 - **(b)** The Objector must attempt to find an amendment to the Proposal that will resolve the Objection and still address the Proposer’s Tension.
 If the Facilitator believes the Objector is not making a good faith attempt to do so, the Facilitator must deem the Objection abandoned and drop it.
-- **(c)** Any Circle Member may ask the Proposer clarifying questions about the Tension behind the Proposal, or about any examples the Proposer shared to illustrate the Tension.
+- **(c)** Any Cercle Member may ask the Proposer clarifying questions about the Tension behind the Proposal, or about any examples the Proposer shared to illustrate the Tension.
 If the Facilitator believes the Proposer is not answering them in good faith, the Facilitator must deem the Proposal dropped.
 - **(d)** The Objector may suggest an amended Proposal, and offer reasonable arguments for why it should resolve the Tension.
 Then, upon the Objector’s request, the Proposer must present a reasonable argument for why the amended Proposal would fail to resolve the Tension in at least one of the examples the Proposer used to illustrate the Tension.
 If needed, the Proposer may add another example to illustrate why the amended Proposal would fail to resolve the Tension.
 If the Facilitator believes the Proposer is unable or unwilling to do so, the Facilitator must deem the Proposal dropped.

 ### 3.3 Governance Meetings

-The Secretary of a Circle is responsible for scheduling ***"Governance Meetings"*** to enact the Circle’s Governance Process.
-The Circle's Facilitator is responsible for facilitating Governance Meetings in alignment with the rules herein.
+The Secretary of a Cercle is responsible for scheduling ***"Governance Meetings"*** to enact the Cercle’s Governance Process.
+The Cercle's Facilitator is responsible for facilitating Governance Meetings in alignment with the rules herein.

-In addition to any regular Governance Meetings of the Circle, the Secretary must schedule special Governance Meetings promptly upon request of any Circle Member.
+In addition to any regular Governance Meetings of the Cercle, the Secretary must schedule special Governance Meetings promptly upon request of any Cercle Member.
 The requester may further specify an intention for a special Governance Meeting and any limits on what the meeting may change.
 This may include focusing the meeting on a specific Tension, or limiting it to only modifying certain Rôles.
 In that case, the authority of that special Governance Meeting is constrained to only processing Proposals for the stated intent, and only making changes within the stated limits.

 #### 3.3.1 Attendance

-All Circle Members of a Circle may participate in its Governance Meetings.
-The acting Facilitator and Secretary may also participate even if they are not Circle Members of the Circle.
-In that case, they become temporary Circle Members for the duration of the meeting.
+All Cercle Members of a Cercle may participate in its Governance Meetings.
+The acting Facilitator and Secretary may also participate even if they are not Cercle Members of the Cercle.
+In that case, they become temporary Cercle Members for the duration of the meeting.

-As a Circle Rep for a Circle, you may invite any Associé to join the Governance Meeting of any Circle immediately containing your Circle.
-You may only extend this invitation to one Associé at a time, and only to aid in the processing of a specific Tension affecting the Circle you represent.
-You must sense this Tension yourself as well, and believe it makes sense to process in the Circle.
-Your invited guest becomes a temporary Circle Member for the duration of the meeting, or until you withdraw the invitation.
-Your guest may represent your Circle along with you in the meeting, but only while processing that specific Tension.
+As a Cercle Rep for a Cercle, you may invite any Associé to join the Governance Meeting of any Cercle immediately containing your Cercle.
+You may only extend this invitation to one Associé at a time, and only to aid in the processing of a specific Tension affecting the Cercle you represent.
+You must sense this Tension yourself as well, and believe it makes sense to process in the Cercle.
+Your invited guest becomes a temporary Cercle Member for the duration of the meeting, or until you withdraw the invitation.
+Your guest may represent your Cercle along with you in the meeting, but only while processing that specific Tension.

-Beyond the above, no one else may participate in a Circle’s Governance Meetings.
+Beyond the above, no one else may participate in a Cercle’s Governance Meetings.

 #### 3.3.2 Notice & Duration

-A Circle may only conduct a Governance Meeting if the Secretary gave all Circle Members reasonable advance notice of the meeting.
-Beyond that, there is no quorum required for a Circle to conduct a Governance Meeting, unless a Politique specifies one.
+A Cercle may only conduct a Governance Meeting if the Secretary gave all Cercle Members reasonable advance notice of the meeting.
+Beyond that, there is no quorum required for a Cercle to conduct a Governance Meeting, unless a Politique specifies one.

 Governance Meetings end once they reach the duration initially scheduled by the Secretary.
-The Secretary may choose to extend the duration within the meeting, but only if no Circle Member requests otherwise.
+The Secretary may choose to extend the duration within the meeting, but only if no Cercle Member requests otherwise.

-Any Circle Member who misses part or all of a Governance Meeting counts as having had a chance to raise concerns about any Proposals made therein.
-Thus, a Circle may adopt Proposals in a Governance Meeting without regard for absent members.
+Any Cercle Member who misses part or all of a Governance Meeting counts as having had a chance to raise concerns about any Proposals made therein.
+Thus, a Cercle may adopt Proposals in a Governance Meeting without regard for absent members.

 #### 3.3.3 Meeting Process